-Chickens: The Roslin Institute is developing GM chickens with an additional gene that prevents the spread of avian influenza or bird flu.
+Chickens: The Roslin Institute is developing GM chickens with an additional gene that prevents the spread of avian flu.
 The alteration, unlike a vaccination, protects the bird even if the virus mutates.
 Some farmers, on the other hand, think that enforcing proper farming techniques is preferable than breeding disease-free livestock.